Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * "Next-level Marketing": This is indeed an idea, but probably a terrible idea that would ruin the reputation of the game, but it is always an option in the future if the customer gets desperate.

-* "Character Boost Monetization": Like name change monetization we already have some standard monetization options and don't want to over-monetize the game.
+* Character Boost Monetization: Like name change monetization we already have some standard monetization options and don't want to over-monetize the game, but it remains an option if the customer is not happy with other monetization options.

+* Free Demo: We believe this is a good idea for future versions of the game, but we will not implement in version 1.0 as our priorities are game play and basic monetization.

+*

 Note: Chat-GPT was used to generate some of the ideas for business requirements.
 It also wrote a few requirements such as SEO requirements, Social media Campaigns, and most of the user retention strategy.